S

 Sandhill Crane Nests

-These cranes prefer to isolate in isolated wetlands, which is why they are common in bogs and marches.
+These cranes prefer to nest in isolated wetlands, which is why they are common in bogs and marshes.
 They will nest within 300 yards of a larger wetland or within shallower areas.
 Often, they will nest in standing water on vegetation, though some will nest on dry ground.

 Sandhill Crane Scientific Name

 As you’d guess, this species belongs to the larger crane family called Gruidae.
 This family contains three genera with 15 different species.
-This family does not include herons, despite the fact that herons and cranes look similar.
+This family does not include herons, even though herons and cranes look similar.
 They aren’t super related.

-Cranes belong to the order Gruiformes, which contains a number of different bird families.
+Cranes belong to the order Gruiformes, which contains several different bird families.
 All of these species are “crane-like,” though that doesn’t mean that they are technically cranes.

 Sandhill Crane Size, Appearance, & Behavior